OpenMDAO/OpenMDAO-Framework/docs/user-guide/install.rst

    Scripts\activate

-Activating your virtual environment adds OpenMDAO's `devenv/bin` directory to your system path, so that when you launch Python, you have access to everything in OpenMDAO.
+Activating your virtual environment adds your virtual environment's `bin` directory to the front of your system path in the current shell, so that when you type ``python``, you'll get a Python interpreter that's customized for your virtual environment, giving you access to everything in OpenMDAO.

-Now you are ready to go with OpenMDAO!
+Now you are ready to start using OpenMDAO.

 .. note:: If you need an earlier version of OpenMDAO, its bootstrap script can be downloaded from: